You are here

 - Avoid samples with advanced symptoms.
 A completely wilted or dead plant/tissue is not a good subject to submit.

-- For seedlings samples: send whole plug trays, leave the plugs in the tray, (see example below).
+- For seedlings samples: send whole plug trays, leave the plugs in the tray, (see example below) any effort to keep the plugs/soil in place will be appreciated.
 If individual seedlings, make sure to keep the root ball and any media contained in a plastic bag or aluminum foil.

 - If potted, bag the pot and seal at the soil line with a twist tie or a rubber band bag.
 Use another bag for the aerial plant parts, but do not cut the root ball off the above-ground plant parts.
-See video Properly Collecting and Packaging a Sample for Diagnosis
+See video Properly Collecting and Packaging a Sample for Diagnosis.
+(Include 3-5 plants).

-- Do not add paper towels or water along with the sample.
+- Do NOT add paper towels or water along with the sample.
 Excess moisture can cause rapid deterioration of the sample and proliferation of secondary organisms.
+Wrap in dry newspaper instead.

 - Pack your wrapped sample tightly in a box to prevent dislodging the soil.
 Ship the package early in the week via overnight delivery.
 Walk-ins are welcome!